V3xGame/.github/profile/README.md

 You can already game test!
 You can head over to the beta downloads on the discord.

 ## Licensing
-Texutres and assets were created by **Bungie**. **This is just a fan recreation of Destiny 1 and no monetary value is trying to be made.**

 V3x is not affiliated with Bungie in any ways.